 Disclaimer: This post may contain affiliate links.
 This is one way that bloggers make money, but it is at absolutely no extra cost to you if you choose to make a purchase based on my suggestions!
 If you would like to read more about how this works, check out my Disclosure Policy!

-I have been a server for almost two years now.
+I have been a server/bartender for over two years now.
 It is such great money.
 It is also super convenient to walk out with money immediately after my shift.
 While the job itself is not my favorite, I continue for the flexible income.
 The problem I quickly saw was that I wasn’t actually getting a paycheck.
-I was just walking out with my paycheck every night that I worked.
+I was just walking out with a part of my paycheck every night that I worked.
 The first month, I was so carefree because I had cash in hand.

 I looked all over the internet to find anything that had ideas for how to budget as a server.
 Turns out that there isn’t as much as I thought there would be.
 Apparently not many people are writing about budgeting as a server.
 Probably because not many of them have an effective system.
 When you have the opportunity to make that good of money in one weekend, budgeting isn’t necessarily a must.